Kavya-Shekar/Australian_Weather_Forecast/README.md

 Sonam
 1. Rain vs month for 3 different years (and inferring how rain is increasing or decreasing) and conclusions about that
+2. Temperature changes on one day.
+And comparing them for different months (say January and December)